 - All our established MEng and BEng degrees are accredited by their respective professional bodies.

-SIT was established by the Ministry of Education in 2009 to offer undergraduate degree programmes primarily for polytechnic graduates.
-In partnership with various reputable overseas universities, SIT has broughtto Singapore some of the world’s top industry-focused degree programmes targeted at growth sectors of the economy.
+Established in 2009, Singapore Institute of Technology (SIT) is an institution funded by the Ministry of Education offering undergraduate degree programmes in partnership with various reputable overseas universities.
+SIT has brought to Singapore some of the world’s top industry-focused degree programmes targeted at growth sectors of the economy.

-You will study almost the same programme in Singapore as students on campus in Glasgow in the final two years of their BEng degrees.
+You will study almost the same programme in Singapore as students on campus in Glasgow in the final two years of their BEng (Hons) degrees.
 A few small changes have been made to adapt the programme for polytechnic graduates.
-For example, we have added a revision course (Applicable mathematics 2N) to prepare you for the advanced analysis in some of the modules.
-SIT will also conduct two bridging courses for Mathematics and Physics (16 hours in total) at no cost to the student before the commencement of the programme during Week 0.
+For example, we have added a revision course (Applicable Mathematics 2N) to prepare you for the advanced analysis in some of the modules.
+SIT will also conduct two bridging courses for Mathematics and Physics (20 hours in total) at no cost to the student before the commencement of the programme.